YATES COUNTY GENERAL INSTRUCTIONS TO CANDIDATES

 - All claims and grants for Veterans Credits are tentative and must be verified through inspection of discharge papers and related documents prior to the establishment of the eligible list.
 All statements you make in support of your claim for Veterans Credits are subject to investigation and substantiation by the Yates County Civil Service Office.
 In the event of subsequent disclosure of any material misstatement or fraud in your claim, your appointment may be rescinded and you may be disqualified from further appointment on which you have been granted additional credits as a result of such material misstatement or fraud.

 - Conditional Veterans Credits.
-A qualified candidate receiving Conditional Veterans Credits will be restricted from certification using the credits until the appropriate documentary proof indicating that the service was in time of war and that the individual received an honorable discharge or was released under honorable circumstances has been presented.
+A qualified candidate receiving Conditional Veterans Credits will be restricted from certification using the credits until the appropriate documentary proof indicating that the individual received an honorable discharge or was released under honorable circumstances has been presented.
 It is the candidate's responsibility to provide such proof to the Yates County Civil Service Office in order to have the restriction removed and be certified at a score including the Veterans Credits.
 Until such documentation is submitted, a candidate may only be certified with the examination score, not including the Veterans Credits.

 Additional Veterans Credits.
 Effective January 1, 2014, additional Veterans Credits may be granted to veterans who:

-- Used Non-Disabled Veterans Credits to obtain a civil service appointment or promotion with New York State or a local government; and
+- Used Non-Disabled to obtain a civil service appointment or promotion with New York State or a local government; and

 - Subsequent to such appointment, are certified by the US Department of Veterans Affairs as having a service connected disability rated at 10% or more.